 Day 2: Mariposa Grove and Glacier Point

 With only 2 days in Yosemite, you’ll have to pick and choose which sections of the Park to explore today.
-First time visitors to Yosemite will probably want to see two of Yosemite’s most iconic sights: the Mariposa Grove of Giant Sequoias and Glacier Point.

 Why not both?
 The Mariposa/Glacier Point area and Tioga Road areas are in directly opposite directions.
 In my experience, it’s not really feasible to visit both in one day.
 If you have more time, extend your trip and see both using my Yosemite 3 Day Itinerary guide.